-As technology becomes more prevalent in our lives, an increasing number of organizations that teaching coding for kids have cropped up.
+As technology becomes more prevalent in our lives, an increasing number of apps and organizations that teaching computer coding for kids have cropped up.

-In short, having coding knowledge will only provide more opportunities for your student!
+Having coding knowledge will only provide more opportunities for your child, obviously!

 During our research on this project, we tried out over 50 of the most popular kids coding products and rated them according to three criteria that we felt would provide our readers with the most value.

 Criteria in Choosing the Best Computer Coding for Kids Products

 - We looked at the coding for kids’ organization’s capacity to teach kids computer science concepts, computational thinking, and computational problem-solving.

 - We gave extra points to solutions that imparted skills that can lead them towards becoming independent computer programmers.